apm-workshop/2025/_pages/index.md

 # NEWS - APM 2026 in Karlsruhe, Germany (KIT)
 Karlsruhe Institute of Technology (KIT) will host the workshop. __7-9 October, 2026__.
 Save the dates!
 Further information will be available soon.
+For questions, please contact Asmae Tabar (asmae.heydari-tabar@kit.edu).

 ## Description